bao-project/bao-docs/source/development/misra.rst

   constitutes a bottleneck on a critical path.

 * **Access to hardware**, i.e., using ISA or MMIO facilities.
-Not introducing the violation would inhibit the developer to perform an operation, to implement a given functionality or important bottleneck optimization as mentioned above.
+Not introducing the violation would inhibit the :term:`developer` to perform an operation, to implement a given functionality or important bottleneck optimization as mentioned above.